quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 # Sentiment analysis microservice

-In this optional tutorial part, you learn how to code a sentiment analysis microservice, starting with a template from the code samples.
+In this optional tutorial part, you learn how to code a sentiment analysis microservice, starting with a template from the Code Samples.
 Templates are useful building blocks the Quix platform provides, and which give you a great starting point from which to build your own microservices.

 !!! note
     The code shown here is kept as simple as possible for learning purposes.
 Production code would require more robust error handling.